microsoftgraph/msgraph-sample-phpapp/Demos/03-add-aad-auth/README.md

 ## Next steps

-Now that you've created the app registration, you can continue to the next module, [Extend the Ruby on Rails app for Microsoft Graph](../04-add-msgraph/README.md).
+Now that you've created the app registration, you can continue to the next module, [Extend the PHP app for Microsoft Graph](../04-add-msgraph/README.md).